sk31337/open-component-model/cli/docs/reference/ocm_add_component-version.md

 ### Options

 ```
       --blob-cache-directory string                   path to the blob cache directory (default ".ocm/cache")
       --component-version-conflict-policy enum        policy to apply when a component version already exists in the repository
                                                       (must be one of [abort-and-fail replace skip]) (default abort-and-fail)
       --concurrency-limit int                         maximum number of component versions that can be constructed concurrently. (default 4)
   -c, --constructor path                              path to the component constructor file (default component-constructor.yaml)
+      --external-component-version-copy-policy enum   policy to apply when a component reference to a component version outside of the constructor or target repository is encountered
+                                                      (must be one of [copy-or-fail skip]) (default skip)
   -h, --help                                          help for component-version
   -r, --repository string                             repository ref (default "transport-archive")
       --skip-reference-digest-processing              skip digest processing for resources and sources.
 Any resource referenced via access type will not have their digest updated.
 ```

 ### Options inherited from parent commands